-Sowing rate: 15 kg/ha Frost tolerance: Good Biomass: Rapidly produces a large biomass Pests & diseases: Generally not a problem
+Sowing rate: 15 kg/ha Frost tolerance: Good

+Biomass: Rapidly produces a large biomass

 Beans

 Beans have excellent nitrogen fixation abilities and can be sown as a nitrogen-fixing crop in an area declared as an EFA.
 Beans are not suited for sowing after a main cereal crop as it is too late in the season for them to establish.